 DSL refresher training

 Use this elearning to refresh DSL training every 2 years for you and your safeguarding team.
-It's fully up to date with Keeping Children Safe in Education 2022 and other relevant guidance.

 Course length3 to 4 hours